Northampton Saints flanker Heinrich Brussow has announced his retirement with immediate effect.

 After making the move to Franklin’s Gardens from Japanese Top League club NTT Docomo Red Hurricanes in 2018, Brussow has been restricted to 21 appearances for Saints by a series of injuries.

 The most recent, a hamstring strain, came in the 33-21 Premiership Cup win over Leicester Tigers almost a fortnight ago.
-If you are considering staking a wager on the Premiership season the Mr Green new customer offer is highly rated by OLBG.

 And 33-year-old Brussow revealed his body hasn’t allowed him to achieve the goals he set himself when signing for Chris Boyd’s side.

 “I feel very proud to have represented a club like Saints which has such a rich history and the passionate support of Northampton behind them,” Brussow said.